XiaoxiangGuanGFZ/PML/README.md

 Aside from the input variables for PML calculation, the PML parameters are also required to correctly simulate the actual evapotranspiration.
 See [Leuning et al., (2008)](https://doi.org/10.1029/2007WR006562) and [Gan et al., (2018)](https://doi.org/10.1002/eco.1974) for details.

+An example of parameter file is like below:

 ```
 g_sx,Q50,D0,D50,k_Q,k_A,S_sls,f_ER0,beta,eta,m,A_m25